{/*

 • Product Links.

-By using these strategies strategically, you can increase your rankings on Google and improve the visibility of your products.
+By strategically employing these strategies, you can enhance your Google rankings and increase the visibility of your products.

-However, be careful in choosing sites to link to.
-You only want to link to authoritative sites.
-Avoid linking to websites with security and SSL errors.
+However, be careful when choosing sites to link to.
+You should only link to authoritative sites.
+Avoid connecting to websites with security and SSL errors.

 14. Take advantage of free tools

-When it comes to optimizing your site, you have a lot of tools at your disposal.
+When it comes to optimizing your site, you have numerous tools at your disposal.
 It’s not always the most intuitive process, but fortunately, some great free SEO tools can help.
-Some of these tools include Google’s Keyword Planner, SEMrush and Moz Pro.
+These tools include Google’s Keyword Planner, SEMrush and Moz Pro.

 Here is how to use these tools to boost your WooCommerce SEO efforts: